 Dental sealants play an important role in the prevention of tooth decay.
 However because they can only be applied to the chewing surfaces and not in between teeth, it is still most important to maintain an effective oral hygiene program of brushing at least twice and flossing once every day, together with regular visits to your dentist for check-ups.

 Topical fluorides including toothpastes, mouth rinses and professionally applied fluoride by your dentist will strengthen teeth already present in the mouth making them more decay resistant.
-Fluoride applied by your dentist is stronger and hence will last longer and the recommended frequency of applications is every six months.
+Fluoride applied by your dentist is stronger and hence will last longer.
+The recommended frequency of applications is every six months.
 If you are particularly susceptible to decay, the frequency should be increased.

 It is important to note that effective prevention of dental decay requires a proper mix of both forms of fluoride (topical and ingested).
 Too much ingested fluoride during tooth development in young children can cause white spots or staining of the tooth enamel due to fluorosis.
 Do not let your children eat toothpaste!